Mohammad0336/IoT_LM_book-exercise-docs/labmodule01/README-CDA.md

 ### Description

-For this module the set up of a virtual sandbox is done to begin testing various modules relevent to the internet of things.
-In this readme contains the information on the development of the environment done by following the text provided.

 NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.

 What does your implementation do?

-For the virtual environment utilized in these labs there are a few pre-requisites downloading python, java, pip, and git to complete the development of our personal workstations.
-Verifying if pre-installed the versions of the softwares above are within regulations described in the text.
-The next step was to configure the development environment and clone the sample source code provided in the textbook.

 How does your implementation work?